National Athletic Trainers' Association

-A professional membership association has a multitude of Drupal 7 and Drupal 8 sites where their members can find information about the organization, earn continual education credits (CEUs), apply for grants and scholarships, as well as an online community with a membership directory.
+The National Athletic Trainers' Association (NATA) is a professional membership association for certified athletic trainers and others related to the athletic training profession.
+NATA has a multitude of Drupal 7 and Drupal 8 sites that their member’s access for information about the organization, earn continual education credits (CEUs), apply for grants and scholarships, as well as an online community and membership directory website.
 To keep track of their members and information, they implemented a new Association Management Software (AMS), switching from iMIS to Nimble AMS, which is built on top of the Salesforce platform.

 Nimble AMS Integration Features